There’s more to life insurance than most people think. A lot more.

 Beyond being an asset in all phases of life, life insurance also can help with specific areas like:

-This is a guide to help you understand the possibilities in all these areas.
+This is a guide to life insurance that will help you understand the possibilities in all these areas.

 Types of life Insurance

 - Term insurance tends to be the most affordable and, consequently, the most basic type of life insurance policy available.
 It provides death benefit coverage for a specific period of time, often 10 or 20 years.

 - Permanent insurance, by contrast — including whole life, universal, and variable — offers coverage for a lifetime.